Parallel Sessions / Sessions Parallèles

 - Bill and Melinda Gates Foundation (Maryjane Lacoste)

 - Mann Global Health (Chastain Mann,moderator)

-Getting maternal health products to the women who need them is a long and complicated process.
-In this session,our experts will discuss a number of the important steps in the process of making a product available at the country level in the context of a product currently being prepared for the low-income country market including:
+Getting maternal health medicines to the women who need them is a long and complicated process.
+In this session, our experts will discuss a number of the important steps in the process of making a product available at the country level in the context of a product currently being prepared for the low-income country market including:

-- Evidence and Guidelines -how clinical evidence is used to develop country guidelines
+- Evidence and Guidelines – gathering the evidence required to develop and change country guidelines and processes

 - Mr Lester Chinery, Concept Foundation